Supplemental Slack info for you and your team.

 Send an email to someone on the product team and hope to hear back.

 She'd often wait hours, or even days to get an answer.
 Mean time to resolution was suffering, and her customers were frustrated.

 📂 Next up: Click the 'After Slack' tab

-Using Slack, Taylor's team was able to streamline their communication with the product team.
+Using Slack, Anne's team was able to streamline their communication with the product team.
 Here's what it looks like today:

 They have a rule to